Taaitaaiger/jlrs/README.md

 restart the entire program.

 You can call `Julia::include` to include your own Julia code and either `Julia::frame` or `Julia::dynamic_frame` to interact with Julia.
-If you want to create arrays with more than three dimensions, borrow arrays with more than one, or have improved support for backtraces, `jlrs.jl` must be included.
+If you want to have improved support for backtraces `jlrs.jl` must be included.
 You can find this file in the root of this crate's github repository.
-This is necessary because this functionality currently depends on some Julia code defined in that file.
+This is necessary because this functionality depends on some Julia code defined in that file.

 The other two methods, `Julia::frame` and `Julia::dynamic_frame`, take a closure that provides you with a `Global`, and either a `StaticFrame` or `DynamicFrame` respectively.